-Carrie Able is a Brooklyn based visual artist, poet and musician.
-She specializes in oil on linen paintings and has exhibited extensively from the Honolulu Museum of Art to the Toledo Museum of Art.
-Her work has been printed in publications such as the National Geographic Traveler and private collections worldwide exhibit Able’s paintings.
+Carrie Able is a Brooklyn based visual artist, poet, musician and virtual reality artist.
+She has exhibited extensively from the Honolulu Museum of Art to the Toledo Museum of Art and has been printed in publications such as the National Geographic Traveler.
+Private collections worldwide exhibit Able’s paintings.
 In March 2018, Able had a solo exhibition at Volta Art Fair, and in Dec 2019 was featured at Art Basel Miami Beach’s Pulse Art Fair.

 Jukely describes Able as a “haunting singer-songwriter and guitarist”.
 While many say they have never heard anything like Able’s music, it has also been described as a link between The Doors, Patti Smith, and The Velvet Underground.
 Currently, Able is working on recording her second album with Grammy recognized producer AMBE .
 Able performed at the ADIM records x Independent Music Awards Showcase in Austin Texas for SXSW in March 2019.
 Her first single with ADIM records was released May 16, 2019 with a live performance at the legendary Bowery Electric in Manhattan’s Lower East Side .
 One of the first music videos of its kind an immersive 360 VR painting music video for Able’s latest single with ADIM records “Prince” in collaboration with Jump Into the Light is now streaming on youtube.

 In 2016 Able published her first book of poetry entitled “Painted Poetry”.
 On Sept 20th, 2017 Carrie Able’s debut solo album “frequency” was released on Itunes, Google Play, Amazon and Spotify.
 An internationally recognized artist, poet and musician, Carrie Able was a keynote speaker at the Kristal Elma Festivali in Istanbul on Oct 5th, 2017.